seandstewart/bardly/bardly/index.md

-# Bardly, the Open-Source Shakespeare Resource
+# The Open-Source Shakespeare Resource

 ## Welcome to Bardly!